whippet-code/creative_prompts/README.md

 user login - comp X // set up submit user register - comp X //set up submit

+Press for prompt conditional????? (appearance wise, big if no prompt on screen then smaller for a reprompt) Position of press for prompt and filter button, when prompt on screen.
+Prompt cards need conditional save / completed buttons if user is loggedin

 ### server routes to add.

 edit prompt